A Language-Agnostic Hierarchical LoRA-MoE Architecture for CTC-based Multilingual ASR: Experiments and Results

-S5 and S6 further evaluate the proposed mHuBERT-CTC-HLoRA framework under language-known and language-agnostic inference, respectively.
-Compared with S3, S5 shows slightly degraded performance, which can be attributed to the reduced parameter capacity of the shared LoRA modules.
+S5 and S6 evaluate HLoRA under language-known and language-agnostic inference, respectively.
+S5 shows slightly degraded performance than S3 due to reduced language-specific LoRA capacity.
 By design, HLoRA allocates fewer language-specific parameters in order to enable a lightweight and streaming-friendly architecture, trading a small amount of accuracy for improved efficiency and unified modeling.

 More importantly, S6 demonstrates superior efficiency by achieving competitive performance via unified single-pass inference.
-Specifically, S6 reports WERs of 26.3\% (MLC-dev) and 24.7\% (MLC-test), which are comparable to, or slightly surpass, the two-stage language-agnostic baseline S4 (26.6\% and 24.8\%).
+S6 achieves competitive WERs, which are comparable to or slightly better than the two-stage baseline S4, while reducing relative RTF by 11.7\% and 8.2\%.
 The critical advantage lies in the HLoRA framework’s ability to jointly optimize LID and ASR within a single, unified model, thereby enabling single-pass inference.
 This design not only mitigates the computational overhead and latency associated with two-stage inference but also confirms that robust language-aware adaptation can be achieved implicitly, without relying on explicit LID input at inference time.
 These results validate HLoRA as an efficient and practical solution for low-latency, language-agnostic multilingual ASR.